Dry Wet Carpet FAQs

 Successful Flood Restoration

-Dehumidifier rentals.
+Dehumidifier rental.
 To draw out moisture to IICRC industry standards.
 To draw the dampness out of the hard surfaces, which are generally the last areas to dry.

 Google Reviews Flood Drying Carpet South Auckland